Rise and shine

-The people are naturally in the dark, yet there is an other-worldly Light.
+The people are naturally in the dark, yet there shines an other-worldly Light.
 He is the Miraculous Child – the Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace.
 In Isaiah 42 He is described as the Servant who will be a Light for the Gentiles, “To open the blind eyes, to bring out the prisoners from the prison, and them that sit in darkness out of the prison house.”
-(Isaiah 42:6-7)
+(Isaiah 42:6-7).

-So in the morning, just as you let the sun rise and shine upon you to brighten your face and give you warmth, so let Christ rise and shine upon you to give you hope and peace.
+So in the morning, just as you let the sun rise and shine upon you to brighten your face and give you warmth, let Christ rise and shine upon you to give you hope and peace.
 Know His glory chasing away every shadow and His love as free as the sunshine.
 Then see if you don’t shine yourself.
 And the world will be drawn to your brightness.